 In any case, by eating the entirety of the bread and salad courses, I was pretty full about halfway through the ‘Taste of the Caribbean’ entree course.
 I ate all of the fish at the restaurant, but ate less than half of the other meats and sides and had the rest boxed up to take back to my room.
 Same deal with dessert.

 I ended up doing Early Entry at Disney’s Hollywood Studios the following morning, and returned to my room once the crowds got bad.
-I microwaved up my leftovers, and had those for a very filling lunch.
+My leftovers made for a very filling lunch.
 I ended up having two full meals out of my family-style feast at Sebastian’s Bistro, making it even better bang for buck.

 By contrast, the family-style feast at Sebastian’s Bistro is high-quality from start to finish.
 Granted, I wouldn’t necessarily order Cilantro Rice and Beans, Vegetable Curry, or Grilled Seasonal Vegetables from an a la carte menu, nor would I scoop them out from a buffet–but they’re very good for what they are, and something I’ll happily eat from a meal like this.